 I know that they get tons of fruits and veggies for breakfast, snacks, and dinner, so I have decided to let the health food go for the school lunches in the name of:

 - ...and filling them up.

 I still want to make sure that I’m not giving them pure junk and that they will have enough calories to get through the day without being hungry.

-To make sure their lunches are filling yet balanced I follow this guide…
+Make sure their lunches are filling yet balanced

 - main dish with a protein source - sandwiches, wraps, pasta, soups, nuts, tofu, bean salads, vegan jerky, beans, or protein bars

 - carb – popcorn, potato chips, corn chips, pretzels